 - Free for American multicultural students.
 Fee reduction or waiver may be applicable for other at-risk student populations.
 All other students pay $9.00 per 50-minute session.

 - Free one-on-one tutoring in reading, writing, study skills, and technology software is available through the TLC Reading/Writing Tutors and Technology Tutors.
-(Walk-in or by appointment.)
+(Drop-in or by appointment.)

 - Tutors must have received an A or A- in the courses they tutor (B+ is acceptable in some cases; test out also applicable).